iotempire/iotempower/doc/introduction.rst

 Introduction
 ------------

-*ulnoiot* (pronounced: "You'll know IoT") is a framework and environment for making it easy for everyone to explore and develop for the Internet of Things (IoT)
+*IoTempower* is a framework and environment for making it easy for everyone to explore and develop for the Internet of Things (IoT)
 -- easy for tinkerers, makers, programmers, hobbyists, students, teachers,